casaletto/alby.assemblyShellExtension/README.md

     bin\alby.testAssemblyAttributes.exe

-# how do i install it?
+# how do i install it  ?

 put the following files